StoneStepsInc/fit/README.md

 will become unusable because it will be hard to distinguish updated time stamps from the original ones.

-Run this command to upgrade the database schema v5.0 to v6.0:
+Run this command to upgrade the database schema v5.0 to v6.0.
+Make sure to run this command on the same operating system as was used for original scans.

     fit --upgrade-schema=6.0 -b c:\path\to\database\file